Summation formulae for quadrics: Integrals of truncated isotropic theta functions

 \end{proof}

 \begin{lem} The integral $\int_{[\SL_2]}\Theta_{f}^T(g)dg$ is equal to

 \end{lem}

 Here is where we make key use of the transform $\mathcal{F}_2$.
 It converts the integral of the truncated $\Theta$-function into an object that can be unfolded.
 Before beginning the proof we make some remarks on convergence issues.
-The lemma reduces the absolute convergence of $\int_{[\SL_2]}\Theta_f^T(g)dg$ to the absolute convergence of $\int_{[\SL_2]}\Theta_{\mathcal{F}_2(f)(\cdot,0,0)}^T(g)dg$ together with the absolute convergence of the other summand.
+The lemma reduces the absolute convergence of $\int_{[\SL_2]}\Theta_f^T(g)dg$ to the absolute convergence of $\int_{[\SL_2]}\Theta_{d_i(f)}^T(g)dg$ together with the absolute convergence of the other summand.
 The absolute convergence of the other summand is checked in propositions \ref{prop:S1}, \ref{prop:S2}, and \ref{prop:S3}.
 So by induction we are reduced to the absolute convergence statement in Lemma \ref{lem:0}.
-This justifies the manipulations below.
+Lemma \ref{lem:0} treats the case we excluded at the beginning of the current section when we assumed $i \geq 0.$ Altogether this justifies the manipulations below.

 \begin{proof} By Lemma \ref{lem:F2:equiv} and Poisson summation we obtain

 Thus

 We separate the contributions of $(\xi'_1,\xi'_2)=(0,0)$ and $(\xi'_1,\xi'_2) \neq (0,0)$ to write this as the sum of